VRL veteran support services are provided at no cost.

 Why help kids overseas?

-How do you know they aren't linked to terrorism?
+How do you know they aren't linked to terror?

-America’s safety comes first.
-All candidates must undergo rigorous security screenings to qualify for treatment.
-Even mere suspicion of an affiliation to terrorist group or activity results in disqualification.
-Disqualified candidates cannot re-apply for treatment, without exception.
+All candidates undergo rigorous security screenings to qualify for treatment.
+Even suspicion of an affiliation to a terrorism results in disqualification.
+(Disqualified candidates cannot re-apply for treatment).

 What happens after treatment?

-Child patients travel with a temporary medical visa preset to expire upon completion of medical treatment.
-All patients are escorted by authorize U.S. personnel to-and-from the airport and medical facility, before returning home to their families.
+Child patients are issued a temporary medical visa that expires upon completion of their treatment.
+All patients are escorted from the medical facility to the airport, where they board a return flight to their home country.

 What if I have more questions?